MeaCulpitt/SignalCast/docs/IM_design.md

-# SignalCast: Performance & Competitive Conquesting Subnet
+# SignalCast: Incentive & Mechanism Design

 ### Emission and Reward Logic
 SignalCast utilizes a **Strategic Tiering** model for emissions.
 While 40% of rewards are based on general market performance, 60% are reserved for **Competitive Conquesting**.
 This is split between targeting competitor domains (30%) and their **Major Customer Base** (30%).
 Miners who drive verified traffic from a competitor’s client list—identified via firmographic telemetry—earn the highest "Conquest Multiplier."
-Dynamic **Technographic Bounties** provide an additional 10x multiplier for detecting real-time software churn at target accounts.
+Dynamic **Technographic Bounties** provide an additional 10x multiplier for detecting real-time software churn or "End-of-Life" windows at target accounts.

 ### Incentive Alignment for Miners and Validators
-* **Miners:** Incentivized to perform "Market Reconnaissance."
-They must map the competitor’s ecosystem, identifying their key partners and customers to find the most valuable placement opportunities.
+* **Miners:** Incentivized as "Market Snipers."
+Success depends on the ability to intercept the digital journey of specific high-value decision-makers at competitor firms and their clients.
-* **Validators:** Act as "Firmographic Oracles," verifying that traffic originates from the corporate networks of target competitors or their major clients using Reverse IP and ASN verification.
+* **Validators:** Act as "Firmographic Oracles."
+They leverage IP-intelligence and behavioral signatures to verify that leads are genuine employees of the target accounts rather than residential bot noise.
-* **Vertical Integration:** This model creates a high-ROI loop for Subnet 93 (Bitcast) advertisers, as they can direct AI-generated content specifically at their most valuable prospects.
+* **Synergy:** This model creates a high-ROI loop for Subnet 93 (Bitcast) advertisers, as they can direct AI-generated content specifically at their most valuable prospects, increasing the utility and value of the Bitcast creative output.

 ### Mechanisms to Discourage Low-Quality or Adversarial Behavior
-* **Stake-at-Risk:** Miners must stake Alpha to participate in premium briefs; fraudulent or bot-heavy traffic results in immediate stake burning.
+* **Stake-at-Risk:** Miners must stake Alpha/TAO to participate in premium briefs; forged attribution data or bot-heavy traffic results in immediate stake burning (slashing).
-* **Honey-Link Protocol:** Validators utilize invisible telemetry layers to detect non-human interaction patterns (e.g., lack of cursor jitter) during the click-through process.
+* **Honey-Link Protocol:** Validators utilize invisible telemetry layers to detect non-human interaction patterns (e.g., lack of cursor jitter or linear scroll velocity) during the click-through process.
-* **Saturation Throttling:** Prevents "Brand Damage" by penalizing miners who spam a single target account or domain too frequently.
+* **Saturation Throttling:** Prevents "Brand Damage" by penalizing miners who spam a single target account or domain too frequently, protecting the advertiser's reputation.

-### Proof of Intelligence & Proof of Effort
+### How this design qualifies as "Proof of Intelligence"
 SignalCast is a **Proof of Intelligence** subnet requiring **Adversarial Market Mapping**.
-Miners must analyze competitor weaknesses and industrial power structures to determine the optimal "Signal" placement—a task that requires sophisticated semantic reasoning.
-It is also a **Proof of Effort**, as miners must maintain and optimize a diverse fleet of distribution nodes across fragmented professional platforms.
+Miners must analyze competitor weaknesses and industrial power structures to determine the optimal "Signal" placement—a task that requires sophisticated semantic reasoning and real-time research.
+Unlike raw compute subnets, success here is gated by the ability to predict human professional intent and match it with the correct creative asset.
+It is also a **Proof of Effort** due to the high operational requirement of maintaining niche B2B distribution channels and vetting professional environments for brand safety.

 ### High-Level Algorithm
 1. **Sync:** Validators ingest the SN93 asset, Target Account List (TAL), and Competitor Profiles.